 Call Center Key Performance Indicators (KPI)

-In addition to the metrics above, which can be accurately measured by an Automatic Call Distributor (ACD) phone systems, many call centers use Quality Monitoring programs to measure agent performance against less objective metrics such as the following.
+In addition to the metrics above, which can be accurately measured by Automatic Call Distributor (ACD) phone systems, many call centers use quality monitoring programs to measure agent performance against less objective metrics such as the following.

 Call Center KPI Descriptions

-- Time to Answer: This is a measurement, usually expressed in seconds, of the time from when a call is received until it is answered by an agent.
+This is a measurement, usually expressed in seconds, of the time from when a call is received until it is answered by an agent.
 It is a measure of the call center performance rather than of the agent performance.
 It does, however, depend on call center agents being available to answer calls when they are scheduled to do so.
-This metric is closely timed to Abandon Rate.
+This metric is closely tied to abandon rate.

-- Abandon Rate: This is a measurement, expressed as a percentage, of the number of callers who disconnect, or are disconnected, before they reach an agent who answers their call.
+This is a measurement, expressed as a percentage, of the number of callers who disconnect, or are disconnected, before they reach an agent who answers their call.
 This is a measure of call center performance rather than agent performance.
-However, it is related to Call Handling Time.
+However, it is related to call handling time.

-- Transfer Rate: In addition to First Call Resolution, some calls centers also measure transfer rate.
+In addition to first call resolution, some call centers also measure transfer rate.
 This is a measurement, expressed as a percentage, of the number of calls that the agent has to transfer to someone else to complete.
 This might be to a supervisor or to another department.
 The reason for the transfer could be the fault of the agent, a request by the caller, or an incorrect routing of the incoming call.

-- Idle Time: This is a measurement, usually expressed in seconds, of the time an agent spends completing to work on a call after the caller has hung up.
+This is a measurement, usually expressed in seconds, of the time an agent spends completing work on a call after the caller has hung up.
 For example, it may be the time it takes the agent to put requested material into an envelope and mail it to the caller.
 Some call centers require agents to handle such issues while the caller waits on the phone.
-This will result in a lower idle time value, but a higher Call Handling Time.
+This will result in a lower idle time value, but a higher call handling time.

-- Adherence to Procedures: This is a measurement, expressed as a percentage, of how well the agent followed company procedures during the call.
+This is a measurement, expressed as a percentage, of how well the agent followed company procedures during the call.
 In a sales call center, there may be a script the agent needs to follow.
-Other procedures specify how to greet the caller, how to terminate the call, when to transfer a call, how to respond to irate callers, etc.
+Other procedures specify how to greet the caller, how to terminate the call, when to transfer a call, how to respond to irate callers, and more.